The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 - NSW police later used one of the tram tunnels leading to the bridge as a shooting practice area.

-- In 1973, Philippe Petit walked across a wire between the two pylons at the southern end of the bridge.
+- In 1973, Philippe Petit walked across a wire between the two pylons at the bridge’s southern end.

-- For the bridge’s 50th anniversary in 1982, people were allowed to walk on the bridge’s deck for the first time since the opening day.
+- For the bridge’s 50th anniversary in 1982, people were allowed to walk on its deck for the first time since its opening day.

 - The American Society of Civil Engineers awarded the Sydney Harbour Bridge a Historic Civil Engineering Landmark in 1988, making it one of around 280 such landmarks in the world.

-- Construction of the Sydney Harbour Tunnel, below the Sydney Harbour Bridge and the harbour itself, began in 1988 and was completed in 1992.
+- Construction of the Sydney Harbour Tunnel, below the Sydney Harbour Bridge and the harbor itself, began in 1988 and was completed in 1992.

-- On May 28, 2000, more than 250,000 people walked across the Sydney Harbour Bridge in support of reconciliation with Australia’s aboriginal people.
+- On May 28, 2000, more than 250,000 people walked across the Sydney Harbour Bridge to support reconciliation with Australia’s Aboriginal people.

 - For the Sydney Summer Olympics in 2000, the Olympic rings were displayed on the bridge, and the Olympic torch was carried across the bridge.

 - In 2007, Sydney Harbour Bridge was added to the Australian National Heritage List.
-Today it is one of around 120 heritage sites across Australia featured on the list.
+Today, it is one of around 120 heritage sites across Australia that are featured on the list.

-- In January 2021, the railway deck was renovated, with 555 metres of timber portions being replaced with concrete ones.
+- In January 2021, the railway deck was renovated, with 555 meters of timber portions replaced with concrete.

 - In 2022, a climate activist was sentenced to 8 months in prison for blocking Sydney Harbour Bridge traffic during a protest.

-- There are current plans to replace 55 stairs providing access to the northern end of the bridge with a bicycle ramp, which would remove the need for cyclists to dismount when cycling to the bridge.
+- Current plans call for replacing 55 stairs providing access to the bridge’s northern end with a bicycle ramp, which would eliminate the need for cyclists to dismount when cycling to the bridge.